 The client does not need any sophisticated technological know-how to view the photos with file-sharing services, as it is all about clicking and opening a link.

+There are numerous options inlcuding Google Photos, Apple photos and others.
 Here are some of the most reliable file-sharing services you can use:

 Clients will not even need to create an account on Indy to participate.
 You can be sure your clients will love how organized the comments and revisions trail is and that they can keep track of all the progress using Indy's files tool.